International Space Station (ISS) National Laboratory Workshop The ISS Lational Lab: The Investor's Viewpoint

 CAPE CANAVERAL, Fla. -- At NASA's Kennedy Space Center in Florida, a dexterous humanoid astronaut helper, known as Robonaut, demonstrates its talents to media.
 Robonaut 2 (R2) will be delivered to the International Space Station on space shuttle Discovery's STS-133 mission.
 Although R2 will initially only participate in operational tests, upgrades could eventually allow the robot to realize its true purpose -- helping spacewalking astronauts with tasks outside the orbiting laboratory.
 For more information on the upcoming STS-133 mission, visit www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts133/.
 Photo credit: NASA/Jack Pfaller

 CAPE CANAVERAL, Fla. -- Preparations are under way in the Vehicle Assembly Building at NASA's Kennedy Space Center in Florida to examine space shuttle Discovery's external fuel tank.
-Shown here is the nose of the shuttle, which still is attached to the external tank and solid rocket boosters.
+Shown here, is the inside of the tank's intertank region.
 Technicians will begin to remove thermal sensors that will give engineers data about the changes the tank went through during the loading and draining of super-cold propellants during a tanking test on Dec.
 17. Engineers also will examine 21-foot-long support beams, called stringers, on the outside of the tank's intertank region.
 Also on the agenda, is to re-apply foam to the outside of the tank.
 Discovery's next launch opportunity to the International Space Station on the STS-133 mission is no earlier than Feb.
 3, 2011.
 For more information on STS-133, visit www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts133/.
 Photo credit: NASA/Dimitri Gerondidakis

 CAPE CANAVERAL, Fla. -- An engineer uses a backscatter device to examine space shuttle Discovery's external fuel tank on Launch Pad 39A at NASA's Kennedy Space Center in Florida.
 The device bounces radiation off the tank, allowing technicians to see under the tank's foam insulation.
 The foam cracked during initial loading operations for Discovery’s STS-133 launch attempt on Nov.
 5, and technicians later identified two cracked stringers, which are the composite aluminum ribs located vertically on the tank’s intertank area.
 Those two stringers have been replaced and reinforced with doublers, which are shaped metal pieces twice as thick as the original stringers.
 Launch is no earlier than Dec.
 17 at 8:51 p.m.
 EST. For more information on STS-133, visit www.nasa.gov/mission_pages/shuttle/shuttlemissions/sts133/.
 Photo credit: NASA/Frank Michaux